-Whenever I pose one of my thought experiments, be they the sexy or unsexy kind, I do so with the hope of inspiring novel, entertaining ideas that get people thinking for all the right reasons.
+Whenever I pose one of my thought experiments, I do so with the hope of inspiring novel, entertaining ideas that get people thinking for all the right reasons.
 Ideally, these ideas are fun and enlightening.
 If they make people horny in the process, then that’s just a bonus.

 Every now and then, however, it’s not enough for an idea to be enlightening or sexy.
 Sometimes, for a thought experiment to work, it needs to make people feel uncomfortable.
 It needs to create some sort of mental distress.

 I know that’s something most people avoid.
-People come to this blog to read about erotica romance novels, sexy thoughts, and sex robots.
 I’ve even pointed out how our brains are wired to do anything and everything to avoid mental distress, even if it leads to outright hypocrisy.

 Well, as uncomfortable as it is, mental distress has a purpose.
 It forces us to contemplate an idea that highlights a major problem in the world.
 It’s often one of those problems we know is there on some level, but avoid thinking about because it’s too daunting.
 For this particular thought experiment, it’s not so much that the idea is overwhelming.
 It’s more that it reveals something about our attitudes that we don’t often scrutinize.